<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=668213823346747&amp;ev=PageView&amp;noscript=1">

 Quantitative Tip #3: Don’t choose D if you know that you can determine the real value of the quantities by plugging in numbers.
 That isn’t possible in sample #2, so D may be a valid choice.

-Practice really is the best preparation, so do as many sample questions as you can.
+Practice really is the best preparation for the GRE, so do as many sample questions as you can.
 Below are some other sources for sample questions.
 The best sources are the ones that provide explanations for the answers and contain tips for specific types of questions.
-Also, when you are ready, take a few practice tests from start to finish.
+Also, when you're ready, take a few practice tests from start to finish.

 The ETS website contains a number of free tips, tricks, and sample questions for each section.
 They also have an entire practice test for when you’re ready to practice taking the whole test at one time.